 Clearly, the trails were, at least temporarily, not suitable for passage by skiers, horses, or vehicles.
 This brought out my trail-clearing instincts, and I volunteered to help with the clean-up.
 One thing led to another, and recently I’ve been cleaning up storm damage and new growth around the foundation.
 I’ll show “before and after” photos of the clean-up effort in a later post.

 I asked the BNRC folks if they had any information about the history of the foundation, beyond what they told me they knew (that it was the home of a Dr. Beebe).
 They admitted to having “something around somewhere” but to date nothing has surfaced.

-Meanwhile, Bess did some web searching and came up with lots of intriguing tidbits.
+Meanwhile, I started asking around Alford for anecdotes, and did some web searching.
+I came up with lots of intriguing tidbits.
 We will continue to follow these leads and talk to people who might have connections to the Andrews property or the Beebe family.
 I enjoy doing this partly out of general curiosity, and also because I like to try to picture what it was like to live in my town before the days of electricity and automobiles.

 - a death notice appeared in the November 28, 1896 JAMA (Journal of the American Medical Association, Volume 27) for Richard Beebe, M.D., of Alford, Mass., October 20, aged 72

 - additional necrology is given on a website listing gravesites in the North Egremont cemetery, including Dr. Beebe, his wife, and several children

 - a case of epilepsy was “cured” by the good doctor, as documented in Medical Brief: A Monthly Journal of Scientific Medicine, Volume 26, Issue 1